 7.8a.4.2.6 Rekey Reauth Wait State

-The wait state the TEK state machine is placed in if the TEK state machine has valid traffic keying material, has an outstanding request for the latest keying material, and the Authorization state machine initiates a reauthorization cycle.
+The TEK state machine is placed in if the Rekey Reauth Wait State if it has valid traffic keying material, has an outstanding request for the latest keying material, and the Authorization state machine initiates a reauthorization cycle.
+If the authorization process is completed while in this state, the SS shall Send Key Request message to BS and shall set Key Request retry timer to Rekey Wait Timeout.
+If the TEK key is invalidated during this state, the SS shall remove SAID keying material from its key table.

 Page 44.
 Line 16:

-AK <== HKDF-Expand (PMK, SS MAC Address | BSID | “AK”, Hash.keyLength)
+AK <== HKDF-Extract (SS MAC Address | BSID | “AK”, PMK)

 Page 45.